Calum Ritchie

-Calum Ritchie (born January 21, 2005) is a Canadian professional ice hockey player for the New York Islanders of the National Hockey League (NHL).
+Calum Ritchie (born January 21, 2005) is a Canadian professional ice hockey player who is a centre for the New York Islanders of the National Hockey League (NHL).
 He was drafted 27th overall by the Colorado Avalanche in the 2023 NHL entry draft, for whom he played seven NHL games.

 Playing career

 The onset of the COVID-19 pandemic hampered Ritchie's final pre-major junior season with the Oakville Rangers, though toward the final months of what would have been the 2020–21 season restrictions were eased sufficiently for the team to practice and eventually play showcase games.
-He was taken by the Oshawa Generals in the 2021 Ontario Hockey League draft.
-Debuting with the Generals in the 2021–22 season, Ritchie managed 45 points in 65 regular season games, and a further seven points in six playoff games.
+He was taken by the Oshawa Generals in the 2021 Ontario Hockey League (OHL) draft.
+Debuting with the Generals in the 2021–22 season, Ritchie recorded 45 points in 65 regular season games, and a further seven points in six playoff games.
 He was second in scoring among players under the age of 17.
 He was named to the league's First All-Rookie Team.

-While playing with Team Canada at the 2022 Hlinka Gretzky Cup, Ritchie sustained a shoulder injury that would become a recurring problem during the 2022–23 season, with his shoulder dislocating four different times.
+While playing with Canada under-18 team at the 2022 Hlinka Gretzky Cup, Ritchie sustained a shoulder injury that would become a recurring problem during the 2022–23 season, with his shoulder dislocating four different times.
 He produced 24 goals and 25 assists in 59 regular season games with the Generals.
-Considered a possible top ten selection in the 2023 NHL entry draft following the Hlinka Gretzky Cup, his draft year struggles negatively impacted his standing thereafter.
+Considered a possible top 10 selection in the 2023 NHL entry draft following the Hlinka Gretzky Cup, his draft year struggles negatively impacted his standing thereafter.
 Ritchie was ultimately taken late in the first round, 27th overall, by the Colorado Avalanche.

 Ritchie underwent shoulder surgery following the 2023 NHL scouting combine, and as a result made his 2023–24 season debut only on November 12.
 With his shoulder issues behind him, he enjoyed success, posting 80 points in 50 regular season games.
 In recognition of his achievements, he was named to the OHL Second All-Star Team.
-The Generals went on a deep run in the 2024 playoffs, reaching the OHL Finals, where they were swept by the London Knights in four games.
+The Generals went on a deep run in the 2024 playoffs, reaching the OHL finals, where they were swept by the London Knights in four games.
 Ritchie managed 30 points in 21 playoff games.